Woutitit/woutitit.github.io/music-theory/music-history.md

-# Music history and sound basics
+# Music theory history and sound basics
 > For now, I'd highly recommend to go in my "Music archive > Theory" to read up more on this, as I think this one leaves out a tad too much.

 ## Table of contents